-Beyond the Board, of 68 individuals holding a managerial position, 13 are female and in relation to the total workforce 41% are female.
-While the Board acknowledges that these ratios have been relatively static over recent years and the imbalance of this ratio compared to society at large, it is reflective in part of the sector in which the Group operates.
+Beyond the Board, of 57 individuals holding a managerial position, 23% (2023: 19%) are female and in relation to the total workforce 43% (2023: 41%) are female.
+The Board notes the gradual improvement in these ratios over recent years though acknowledges the imbalance of this ratio compared to society at large which it is reflective in part of the sector in which the Group operates.
 While the Board has not set any gender ratio target, it is committed to improving this ratio over time.
-In that regard the Nomination Committee and Executive Management Team, as appropriate, actively seek out female candidates when undertaking recruitment.
+In that regard the Nomination Committee and Executive Management Team, as appropriate, actively seek out diverse candidates when undertaking recruitment.
 To ensure that this is being implemented we have commenced the monitoring of diversity and inclusion metrics across the recruitment process.

-Audit Risk and Internal Control
+Audit, Risk and Internal Control